cindias/cindias.github.io/_news/announcement_2.md

 Ultimately, population size alone does not determine societal outcomes.
 With careful management and adjustment, China’s population decline could be navigated in a way that maintains living standards, meets care needs for older adults, and informs demographic strategies for other countries facing similar trends.

 You can read the full article [here](https://scientificamerican.com/article/chinas-population-could-shrink-to-half-by-2100/).
+An related op-ed essay [here](https://cccw.hku.hk/publications/op-eds/a-shrinking-population-could-be-a-demographic-opportunity-for-china/).

 ---